tarasivashchuk/deep-exploratory/README.md

 ##### Usage Permission
-If you use code from the `opt-experimental` package then it'd be awesome if you shoot me an email to let me know about it as I would love to hearand give me credit.
-I won't sue you or anything if you don't though - just relying on people hopefully being supportive and honest.
+If you use code from the `opt-experimental` package then it'd be awesome if you shoot me an email to let me know about it as I would love to hear about it.
+But if anything here helps you, feel free to use it in the same way as if you had wrote it.

 ##### Contact Details
-Feel free to contact me at [taras@tarasivashchuk.com](mailto:taras@tarasivashchuk.com) for anything related to this repository or software engineering in general and I'll respond, unless it's just spam, hate mail, or anything completely unrelated.
+Feel free to contact me at [taras@tarasivashchuk.com](mailto:taras@tarasivashchuk.com) for anything related to this repository or software engineering in general and I'll respond, unless it's just spam, hate mail, or stuff like that.

-##### Prerequisites
-- **Python** (3.7)
-    - Pytorch was installed for this version of Python, and even though I haven't tested it, any 3.5+ version should work fine
-- **Numpy** (1.16.5)
-- **Pytorch** (1.3.0)
-    - Only needed for the `opt-experimental` package
+'
 **If anything here is helpful to you, feel free to use it however you need.
 Giving me a shoutout is nice but not required.**